Where to Stay on Oahu

 Why Should you stay in Waikiki and Honolulu?

-There are over 20 shopping malls in Waikiki, which is excellent for those who like to take a break from their vacation.
-This area is also known for its many dining options, including Japanese, Korean, Chinese, Thai, Indian, and Italian cuisine.
-This is also the perfect place for nightlife.
-The clubs here are lively and famous for their events that include live performances; if you're thinking of planning a romantic getaway but don't know where to start, no worries!
-Just head to South Oahu and relax.
+There are over 20 shopping malls in Waikiki alone, which is excellent for those who like to take a break from their vacation.
+South Oahu is a vibrant destination celebrated for its incredible variety of dining options, offering cuisines such as Japanese, Korean, Chinese, Thai, Indian, and Italian.
+It’s also the perfect spot for nightlife, with lively clubs hosting famous events, including live performances.
+Whether you’re planning a romantic getaway or just looking to unwind, South Oahu provides an ideal starting point to relax and explore.

-- For more luxurious lodgings, check out the resorts in the Kahala area on the southeast coast below Waikiki.
+• Exclusive Resorts: For the ultimate in luxury, explore the upscale resorts in the Kahala area, located on the southeast coast below Waikiki.

-The Drawback of Staying in Waikiki or Honolulu
+The Drawbacks of Staying in Waikiki or Honolulu

 That all said, there are some definite caveats to staying in Waikiki.
 First, it's so remarkably crowded.
 It doesn't have the same vibe that some other (less densely populated) parts of the island (or state).
 With the crowds comes increased traffic, too.
 So, if you rent a vehicle - expect to experience traffic while in the Waikiki & Honolulu areas.
 It's a fact of life here.
 Many Waikiki resorts will charge a fee for parking - around $40/daily.
 However, we highly encourage visitors to rent a vehicle as there is much more to see in Oahu than in Waikiki.